newville/wxmplot/doc/comparisons.rst

 That is either 4 or 6 lines of code instead of 20 for the PyQt example.
 That difference matters, especially the stated goal of "exploratory data analysis".
-As above, burying the data in the initialization method of a main window is not horrible code design and especially disappointing to see in a tutorial, but makes exploratory data analysis very hard.
+As above, burying the data in the initialization method of a main window is just horrible code design, and especially disappointing to see in a tutorial.
+It make exploratory data analysis very hard.

 In addition, the plot in the pythonguis example does not have axes labeled.
 This is a very serious problem for the display of scientific data.
-Axes should be labeled.
+Axes should be labeled, always.
+The tutorials at https://www.pythonguis.com/tutorials/ don't label any axes until half-way through.
+This cannot be meant for serious students of science.

 With `wxmplot`, the resulting plot looks like: